dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 which deploys grafana to local Cloud9 EC2 instance.

 The next branch dev_terraform_FULL_ansible terminates and is frozen with ansible EC2 prometheous and granfana deployments
+NOTE: the ansible prometheus is manually deployed in this dev_terraform_FULL_ansible branch using: ansible-playbook -i aws_hosts --private-key /home/ubuntu/.ssh/mtckey playbooks/main-playbook.yml as this is development code.

+Will add the call from compute.tf to main-playbook.yml in master branch.

 The branching is